canalplus/rx-player/doc/architecture/index.md

   - __the [Init](./init/index.md)__

-    Initialize the content and connects the different modules between one another to allow continuous playback.
+    Initialize playback and connects the different modules between one another.

   - __the [EMEManager](./eme/index.md)__

+    Negotiate content decryption.

-    Allows to handle contents with DRM (Digital Right Management).
+    Only used for contents with DRM (Digital Right Management).

   - __the [ABRManager](./abr/index.md)__